 Division of Child Protection and Permanency Contracted Programs

-CHILD VISITATION SERVICES
+SUPPORTIVE VISITATION SERVICES

 SVS, as designed and managed by the Division of Family & Community Partnerships, Office of Family Preservation & Reunification, provides therapeutic and supportive visitation facilitated by a mental health professional or a specially trained specialist to families that have experienced separation as a safety intervention.
 Recipients are families involved with DCP&P whose children, from birth up to age 17, are in out-of-home placements and working toward reunification, Kinship Legal Guardianship (KLG), or adoption.
 Components include pre-visit prep, the visit, and post visit debrief at the least restrictive settling possible based on assessment, DCF Parent-Child Visitation Planning Tool, and family’s request including Family Home, Kin, or Resource Parent’s Home, Park, Library, etc., The agency’s office, or the family’s DCP&P office.